LCBC-UiO/questionnaires/IPAQ/README.md

 Scoring of the IPAQ is based on a metric called METs, which are multiples of the resting metabolic rate.
 [The IPAQ scoring description can be found here ](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnx0aGVpcGFxfGd4OjE0NDgxMDk3NDU1YWRlZTM)

+## This script specifically needs questions 2,4, and 6 (regarding hours spent doing activities) to be coded in decimal hours (where 1.5 = 1h 30mins)

 ### Continuous Score

 Expressed as MET-min per week: MET level x minutes of activity/day x days per week